Strategic planning: Why Strategy and Planning Must Align

 • It’s disconnected from execution

-The problem isn’t the concept of strategic planning—it’s the quality and intent of the process.
+The problem isn’t the concept of strategic planning—it’s the quality of the process.

-• A disciplined dialogue about direction and priorities
+• Is a disciplined dialogue about direction, priorities, resource allocation and timing.

-• A mechanism to ensure strategy lives in decisions, not just documents
+• Ensures strategy lives in decisions, not just documents.

-• Create confidence in both direction and delivery
+• Creates confidence in both direction and delivery.

 📌 Final Thought